BlueBrain/reliability-and-structure/README.md

-# Reliability and structure (SHOULD WE CHANGE THIS NAME?)
+# Efficiency and reliability in biological neural network architectures

 Study of network structure and how it shapes the robustness - reliability - efficiency struggle in biological neural networks as described in this publication.